-35. NOTIFICATION OF ADJACENT LANDOWNERS AND PERSONS LIKELY AFFECTED
+36. NOTIFICATION OF ADJACENT LANDOWNERS AND PERSONS LIKELY AFFECTED

-- (1) Where notification of adjacent landowners and other persons likely to be affected is required under Part 1, sections 30 to 34, the Development Officer shall, at least seven days before the meeting of the Municipal Planning Commission or the decision of the Development Officer: - (a) mail (postal service or electronic mail) or hand deliver written notice of the application to: - adjacent landowners and other persons likely to be affected by the issuance of a development permit; - (ii) the County of Warner if in the opinion of the Development Officer or the Municipal Planning Commission, the proposed development could have an impact upon land uses in the County or is adjacent to the County boundary; and - (iii) any other persons, government departments or referral agency that is deemed to be affected; or - (b) publish a notice of the application in a newspaper circulating in the municipality where the application is located; or - (c) post a notice of the application in a conspicuous place on the property; or - (d) any combination of the above. - (2) In all cases, notification shall: - (a) describe the nature and location of the proposed use or development; - (b) state the place and time where the Municipal Planning Commission will meet to consider the application; - (c) state the process for receipt of written or oral submission on the application.
+- (1) Where notification of adjacent landowners and other persons likely to be affected is required or undertaken under Part 1, sections 31 to 35, the Development Officer shall, at least seven days before the meeting of the Municipal Planning Commission or the decision of the Development Officer: - (a) mail (postal service or electronic mail) or hand deliver written notice of the application to: - (i) adjacent landowners and other persons likely to be affected by the issuance of a development permit; - (ii) the County of Warner if in the opinion of the Development Officer or the Municipal Planning Commission, the proposed development could have an impact upon land

+- (iii) any other persons, government departments or referral agency that is deemed to be affected; or - (b) publish a notice of the application in a newspaper circulating in the municipality where the application is located; or - (c) post a notice of the application in a conspicuous place on the property; or - (d) any combination of the above. - (2) In all cases, notification shall: - (a) describe the nature and location of the proposed use or development; - (b) state the date when the Development Authority will consider the application; - (c) state the process for receipt of written or oral submission on the application.

-36. NOTICE OF DECISION
+37. NOTICE OF DECISION